 Why?
 Because owners think if they raised the price by a tenth of a cent—one crumby mil, like from $2.769 to $2.77—people will think there is a penny's difference.
 So every station pays the devil and nobody wins.
 Shades of the "prisoner's dilemma."

-And let’s not forget how all the TV sports broadcasts throw money down the drain.
-Whenever they break from the game to give you an update on another game, or to show a recap of the scoring, or to play some historical footage, there is always that same spirited cacophony of guitar and drums competing with the announcer.
-(I could swear it’s always the exact same song fragment, regardless of network or event.)
-And when gaudy graphics spiral and cartwheel across the screen, sneaky mechanical thumps and clicks seem to whisper, “Aren’t we audio guys clever.”
+And let's not forget how all the TV sports broadcasts throw money down the drain.
+Whenever they introduce a game, or break from the game to give you an update on another game, or to show a recap of the scoring, or to play some historical footage, there is always that same spirited cacophony of guitar and drums competing with the announcer.
+(I could swear it's always the exact same diddy, regardless of network or event.)
+And when gaudy graphics spiral and dance across the screen accompanied by supposed musical sounds, there is a whisper, "Aren't we graphic and audio guys clever."

-Now I ask, why does every director of a TV sporting event think that without this noise viewers will not appreciate the message, or worse, will change the channel?
-How much are they paying some audio mixer to dabble in din?
+Now I ask, why does every director of a TV sporting event think that without the noise and graphics viewers will not appreciate the message, or worse, will change the channel?
+How much are they paying some audio mixer and graphics designer to dabble in din and doodle?
 Do all those irrelevant songs and sounds entertain?
 Do they increase network profits?
-It’s hard to believe.
+It's hard to believe.

 So, is capitalism great?
-I guess… but hold the music.
+I guess… gewgaw and all.